Self-Care for Mental Health: A Complete How-to Guide

 Without social interaction, the brain suffers.
 Social deprivation can cause deep psychological pain and lead to serious mental health problems.
 Meanwhile, having a close circle of friends, supportive family, and an active social life have been shown to improve physical and mental well-being.

-Physical disabilities, financial restrictions, and mental health problems can make it more difficult to socialize, but it’s important to find a way to connect with other people.
+Unfortunately, our social nature doesn’t flow effortlessly for everyone.
+It requires some complex skills that remain elusive for some of us.
+Physical disabilities, financial restrictions, and mental health problems can make it more difficult to socialize.
+But it’s important to find a way to connect with other people.

-Today’s world may make us more prone to be mentally ill, but it also offers the tools to prevent and overcome social isolation.
-If depression makes it difficult for you to interact with people, or mobility issues restrict your activities, consider joining an online group and taking part in forums and discussions.
+Today’s world may make us more prone to be mentally ill, but it also offers the tools to prevent and overcome isolation.
+If social anxiety makes it difficult for you to interact with people, or mobility issues restrict your activities, consider joining an online group or taking part in forums and discussions.

 Pets can also help you provide a meaningful connection.
 When you direct your attention towards a cute animal, your focus is drawn away from distress and other mind difficulties.